ekm507/makenote/README.md

 # export all notes
-database file is stored in path below:
+database files are stored in path specified in config file. which by default is below:

-`~/.local/share/makenote/databases/diaryFile.db`
+`~/.local/share/makenote/databases/`

-for backing notes up, just copy the file into somewhere.
+for backing notes up, just copy the files somewhere safe.

-for restoring, just copy the `diaryFile.db` into the path.
+for restoring, just copy the database into the database path again.